-Multi-service senior centers are the central locations for delivery of comprehensive services for the elderly in the core nine-county area.
+Multi-service senior centers are the central locations for delivery of comprehensive services for the elderly in the core eight-county area.

 Services that are provided for persons 60 years old and older through these centers include:

 - Arts and Crafts

 - Physical Fitness